AK-Homberger/D1Mini-GasCounter/README.md

 In addition, the consumption fom the last hour and the total daily average consumption is shown.

 If the client supports MDNS (Bonjour), you can access the server with "gascounter.local".
-If not you have to use the IP-Address.
+If not, you have to use the IP-Address.

 # Hardware
 The open collector output from the sensor is connected to pin D5 on the D1 Mini.
 No additional resistor is necessary due to the configured internal pull-up resistor for the D5 input pin.